risingwavelabs/risingwave/docs/consistent-hash.md

 Therefore, an instinctive way to place data in storage is to **group data by vnodes**.
 In this way, when actors perform read operation, they could touch as few SST blocks as possible and thus trigger less I/O.

 We know that [Hummock](./state-store-overview.md#overview), our LSM-Tree-based storage engine, sorts key-value pairs by the order of the key.
-Therefore, in order to group data by vnode on the basis of Hummock, we **encode vnode into the storage key**.
+Hence, in order to group data by vnode on the basis of Hummock, we **encode vnode into the storage key**.
 The storage key will look like
 ```
 table_id | vnode | ...
 ```